 During their final semester in the educator preparation program, all teacher candidates will enroll in EDU 425: Residency and EDU 420: Residency Seminar.
 These courses are graded by the candidate's university supervisor/seminar instructor on a no credit/credit basis.
-Candidates must receive credit in EDU 420 and EDU 425 in order to be endorsed for licensure and complete requirements for the bachelor's degree.
+Candidates must receive a grade of CR (credit) in EDU 420 and EDU 425 in order to be endorsed for licensure and complete requirements for the bachelor's degree.